coltongrainger/fscss-volunteers/_posts/2017-10-17-answering-phone.md

 We want to make sure that we support the caller, understand their needs, and give meaningful and helpful referrals.
 (I have admittedly made useless referrals to Aberdeen---it's a shelter for women and children, but I often forget and refer families with males.)

-On nights when we don’t have shelter space:
+### On nights when we don’t have shelter space

 - Have you gone into the Family Support Center office?
 - Do you have anywhere else you can stay tonight?
-- Safe parking lots are often WalMart, churches, SafeWay, etc.
+- Safe parking lots include WalMart, churches, SafeWay, etc.

-## Other Coorindated Entry Points in Thurston County
+### Refer to coordinated entry

-This is the general division of social service agencies that serve people experiencing homelessness.
+In Thurston County, the Family Support Center runs coordinated entry for families with children and expectant parents.
+We also work with a small group of single adults in special circumstances.
+Here's the general division of labor.

 - Interfaith Works/Sidewalk (single men and women)
   - 1139 5th Ave SE; Olympia